 You’ll be able to watch the 35-minute ‘Strong Women Science’ film as well as four short 6-minute science workshops for hands-on circus activities at home.

-These activities will be supported with PDF resources sent with your booking confirmation.
+These activities will be supported with PDF resources – email email@example.com any time from Tuesday 8th June with the subject line “Strong Women PDF” and we will reply to you with your worksheets.
 We also encourage families from all over the county to capture photos and videos of themselves attempting the activities at home and then share them to our social media platforms tagging Cruinniú na nÓg.

 Strong Women Science Event